rhodunda/pfwtfp-pseudocode-implementing-dice-thrower-atl-se-010620-gap/README.md

 We'd also like to have some way to prevent our program from rolling a die that has less than 4 sides or more than 100, prompting the user to re-enter a number if invalid.

-In most dice games, players roll more than one die at a time.
-In the previous lesson, `generate_set` allowed us simulate this by storing multiple results in an array.
-If we wanted to simulate rolling _two_ 6-sided die, we just call `throw_die` twice and store both results in one array.
-What about multiple rolls, though?
-We also need a way to store results over time.
-While an array of arrays would work, a _hash_ of generated sets would be a bit clearer.

 Finally, we want to start writing some sort of special condition - a way to check if one or more rolls meets the criteria we set.
 Lets say for now that we